Maheswarikarthi/Ex-9-IMPLEMENTATION-OF-THE-BACK-END-OF-THE-COMPILER-/README.md

-# Ex-9-IMPLEMENTATION-OF-THE-BACK-END-OF-THE-COMPILER-
-IMPLEMENTATION OF THE BACK END OF THE COMPILER
+# Ex-9-IMPLEMENTATION OF THE BACK END OF THE COMPILER.

 # Date :
 # Aim :
 To write a program to implement the back end of the compiler.